trackIT-Systems/sonari/back/docs/reference/api.md

 !!! info "Async functions"

-    Most functions in the Whombat API are asynchronous.
+    Most functions in the Sonari API are asynchronous.
 This design choice enhances code efficiency, particularly since many operations involve database transactions that can potentially slow down the program if executed synchronously.